HLee2020/Resonator-Ring-Curve-Fitting/README.md

   First a general "fit by eye" using plotting scripts in order to determine a set of initial parameter values.
   Then, feed initial values into full model fitting script in order to run fitting algorithm.

-Two versions of fitting scripts, with and without background.
+Two versions of fitting scripts, with and without background (background approximated as a sinusoidal).

 Model based off paper:
     Silicon microring resonators